The X-15 in flight.

 A veteran of World War II, Walker had been raised on a farm in Pennsylvania and showed an engineering talent and a thirst for knowledge early on.
 After the War, he joined NACA's Aircraft Engine Research Lab in Cleveland, Ohio, as an experimental physicist, and later became a test pilot at the Edwards Flight Research Facility (now Dryden FRC) alongside Edwards Air Force Base.
 There he flew a variety of experimental aircraft, including the X-1 and its variants, and later X-planes.

 In 1958, Walker was picked to take part in the Air Force's Man In Space Soonest program, aimed at putting an American in space before the Soviet Union.
 The program was cancelled after a few months and replaced by NASA's Project Mercury.
 Only two men from the Man In Space Soonest program would go on to reach space – Neil Armstrong and Walker.
 These two were also among the select few to pilot the Lunar Landing Research Vehicle (LLRV), a notoriously hard-to-fly contraption used to simulate the descent of the Apollo Lunar Module onto the surface of the Moon.
-Walker was the first to lift off in the LLRV, on October 30, 1964, taking it for three flights lasting a total of just under a minute to a peak altitude of 10 feet.
+Walker was the first to lift off in the LLRV, on October 30, 1964, taking it for three flights lasting a total of just under a minute to a peak altitude of 10 ft.

 In 1960, Walker became the first NASA pilot to fly the X-15, and the second X-15 pilot of all, following Scott Crossfield who ran initial tests on behalf of the manufacturer, North American Aviation.
 On his maiden outing in the X-15, Walker was shocked by the plane's brutal acceleration.
 Having just ignited the engine he was crushed back into his seat, yelling "Oh, my God!", to which the flight controller calmly replied "Yes?
 You called?"

 On June 8, 1966, Walker was flying an F-104 Starfighter in tight formation with other high-performance planes for an Air Force publicity photo.
-He was trying to maintain position just below, and 70 feet to the side of, an XB-70 Valkyrie prototype bomber.
+He was trying to maintain position just below, and 70 ft to the side of, an XB-70 Valkyrie prototype bomber.
 At some point he misjudged where he was, and may also have flown into the wake vortex of the other plane.
 In any event, his Starfighter drifted too close to the XB-70's right wingtip, made contact with it, and flipped over.
 Rolling inverted, the F-104 passed over the top of the bomber, smashed into its vertical stabilizers, and exploded, killing Walker instantly.